nus-cs1010/2324-s1/docs/style.md

 This is the most important rule to follow.
 The name of a type, variable, function, constant should inform us of its purpose clearly without the readers having to guess or look up its meaning.

-For example, `int number_of_coins;` is an appropriate variable but not `int c;`.
+For example, `long number_of_coins;` is an appropriate variable but not `long c;`.
 Avoid using a single character for variable names.

 There are some exceptions, however, as shown below:

 - If the variable is the problem size and it is given in the task statement.
-For example, a problem dealing with n values, hence the variable may be called n (preferably with a comment to explain).
+For example, a problem dealing with n values, hence the variable may be called `n` (preferably with a comment to explain).
 - If the variable is a transient/temporary variable whose purpose is clear.
--If the variable is a loop variable whose purpose is clear.
+- If the variable is a loop variable whose purpose is clear.

 ## 3. Shorten Variable Names with Naming Conventions